sqlfluff/sqlfluff/docs/source/layout.rst

 but also for people who write SQL that there two ways of indenting their SQL.
-Given SQLFluff aims to provide consistency in SQL layout and remove some of the burden of needing to make choices like this - and that nobody is thinking of using *only* hanging indents - the only route left to consistency is to **not allow hanging indents**.
+Given SQLFluff aims to provide consistency in SQL layout and remove some of the burden of needing to make choices like this - and that it would be very unusual to keep *only hanging indents and disable traditional ones* - the only route left to consistency is to **not allow hanging indents**.
 Starting in 2.0.0, any hanging indents detected will be converted to traditional indents.

 .. _templatedindents: